outware/Rxy/README.md

 There are several things of interest in this code:

-* The number of variables to provide all the different options for a response to a call.
+* The number of variables to provide all the different options for a response.
-* All the code required to trigger the correct response.
+* The amount of code required to trigger the correct response.
-* The fact that it executes synchronously.
+* That the code executes synchronously.

-Although not that important for most unit tests, this last point about synchronous execution has come in when a test has succeeded instead of failing because it was running synchronously instead of asynchronously.
+* Lots of code that will have to be cut-n-pasted across other mock implementations.

+Although not that important for a lot of unit tests, running synchronously in some situations can cause unit tests to pass when they should fail.
+For example where a synchronous function is using an asynchronous call internally and not waiting for its results.
+If the tests are written using synchronous mocks, the tests may pass where the code will fail in production.

+So we have lots of variables and boilerplate, synchronous execution and ultimately an increasing tech debt to main.

-For 3 functions, the mock has quite a bit of code.
-Now lets take a look at building this same mock with Rxy:
+Now lets take a look at this same mock written using Rxy:

 ```swift
 class MockHTTPClientRxy: BaseMock, HTTPClient {